 The Beckhams joined a Focus team working among the Laarim in August 2016.
 Their initial focus was on cultural understanding and language development, learning from the Laarim and by sharing their lives, building relationships with them.
 Ultimately, we and the Beckhams wanted the Laarim to have the opportunity to hear the good news of Jesus and to see God powerfully at work, changing lives and growing his church amongst them, through his gospel message.
 The Beckhams worked with this fledgling church to enable, encourage and disciple the new believers.

 Andrew and Anna believed that God had specifically equipped and impassioned them to be part of this work through their medical and midwifery training, seeing their healthcare roles as a loving adornment of the gospel they proclaim.
 They looked for opportunities to care holistically for members of the Laarim, addressing both their physical and spiritual needs in Jesus.

 Partner with the Beckhams

-Andrew, his wife Anna, and their daughter Phoebe Beckham lived among the unreached Laarim of South Sudan seeking to reach them with the gospel returning to the UK in 2018.
+Andrew, his wife Anna, and their daughter Phoebe Beckham lived among the unreached Laarim of South Sudan seeking to reach them with the gospel before returning to the UK in 2018.

 If you would like to partner with the Beckhams in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.